-Many of our clients here at Penji ask us to create yearbook layouts that don’t only look good but also tell a story.
+In fact, some of our clients here at Penji ask us to create yearbook layouts that don’t only look good but also tell a story.
 After all, graduates will revisit these tomes during reunions ten, twenty, even fifty years down the road.
 And the design should hold up and create an impact even after all those years (the quotes might be a different story).

 A yearbook’s main function is to record and commemorate the past academic year.
-In that sense, the layout should highlight the people and events without having to overwhelm the reader.
+In that sense, the layout should highlight the people and events without overwhelming the reader.

 What was the school year like?
 How did it feel to be learning and making friends then?